RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/sequence-search-help.md

 In addition to nhmmer searches against RNAcentral, every query is automatically compared with the [Rfam](https://rfam.org) library of RNA families.
 The searches are done using the [Infernal](http://eddylab.org/infernal) cmscan program coupled with a [post-processing step](https://github.com/nawrockie/cmsearch_tblout_deoverlap).
 The post-processing removes any hits that overlap Rfam families from the same clan (a clan is a set of homologous families, for example LSU_rRNA_archaea, LSU_rRNA_bacteria and LSU_rRNA_eukarya).
 This is a unique functionality not available on the [Rfam website](https://rfam.org) or the [EBI cmscan service](https://www.ebi.ac.uk/Tools/rna/infernal_cmscan/) that report all matching families, including the redundant overlapping hits from the same clan.

+### Number of similar sequences <a style="cursor: pointer" id="number" ng-click="scrollTo('number')" name="number" class="text-muted smaller"><i class="fa fa-link"></i></a>

+Although the number of similar sequences can reach tens of thousands, for performance reasons, only the top 1000 results will be shown in each search.

 ### Searching for ribosomal RNAs <a style="cursor: pointer" id="rrna" ng-click="scrollTo('rrna')" name="rrna" class="text-muted smaller"><i class="fa fa-link"></i></a>

 Over 50% of RNAcentral sequences are ribosomal RNAs (rRNAs).
 The abundance and high conservation of rRNA sequences makes it difficult to perform sequence similarity searches, as such searches are expected to match a large number of sequences and can take a long time to complete.